jamespooley/brain-age-prediction/notes/literature-review.md

 Given a dataset of whole-brain sMRI data, BrainAGE can be used to assess neurodevelopment as follows:
-* Create train/test split of T1-weighted structural scans.
 * LOOCV:
-  * Train SVR on training set.
+  * Train SVR on training set of T1-weighted structural scans.
   * Use SVR to predict age of individuals in the test set.
   * Calculate BrainAGE Score (= predicted age - chronological age)
   * ...